 Once the asset under consideration for derecognition has been determined, the Company performs an assessment as to whether the asset has been transferred, and if so, whether the transfer of that asset is subsequently eligible for derecognition.
-An asset is transferred if either the Company has transferred the contractual rights to receive the cash flows, or the Company has retained the contractual rights to receive the cash flows from the asset, but has assumed a contractual obligation to pass those cash flows on under an arrangement that meets the following three conditions:
+An asset is transferred if either the Company has transferred the contractual rights to receive the cash flows, or the Company has retained the contractual rights to receive the cash flows, or the Company has retained the contractual rights to receive the cash flows from the asset, but has assumed a contractual obligation to pass those cash flows on under an arrangement that meets the following three conditions:

-- the Company has no obligation to pay amounts to the eventual recipient unless it collects equivalent amounts on the original asset; - the Company is prohibited from selling or pledging the original asset; and - the Company has an obligation to remit those cash flows without material delay.
+- the Company has no obligation to pay amounts to the eventual recipient unless it collects equivalent amounts on the original asset; - $\cdot$ the Company is prohibited from selling or pledging the original asset; and - $\cdot$ the Company has an obligation to remit those cash flows without material delay.